 Santa Monica, CA 90402

 A personal favorite because, really, what's not to like?
-You get the double delight of both a pool ($10) with beach house (read: clean bathrooms and indoor showers), splash pad, and a wide beach just steps away.
+You get the double delight of both a pool ($10 for adults, $4 kids 1-17) with beach house (read: clean bathrooms and indoor showers), splash pad, and a wide beach just steps away.
 Plus there's a snack bar and a playground.
 Final bonus: the boardwalk down to the shore makes it easy to bring a stroller.

 Playa Del Rey Beach

 Want a simple no-frills beach with free parking?
 Head west on Culver Blvd. until it dead-ends at the ocean, and there you have it.
 The Del Rey Lagoon is just across the street, complete with playground and wetland birds (and BBQs on the grass).
 Stop off at Tanner's Coffee for java and a treat.

 Okay, this is not one of those cozy, tucked away beaches where civilization recedes into the background.
 But if you and the kids are in the mood for beach with commotion and activity, check out Redondo Beach.
 Just steps from the Pier, is the beach, and (of course) just steps from the beach, is the Pier, bustling with ice cream shops, kite shops, restaurants, and pterodactyl-like pelicans swooping down for a rest.